Jtaugner/Words-From-Word/README.md

 # Words from word

-It's game about creating different words from one big word.
+It's HTML-5 game about creating different words from one big word for Ya-Games.

 ## Project setup
 ```